 - Maximum quality

-- Filename: LastnameFirstname_title e.g. SmithJohn_Elections
+- Filename: LastnameFirstname_title

-The Book Award prize winner agrees to the release of their photographs as a FotoEvidence book under the terms of the FotoEvidence book contract.
+The Book Award prize winner agrees to the publication of their photographs as a FotoEvidence book under the terms of the FotoEvidence book contract.